4d/docs/docs/WebServer/webServerConfig.md

 |webServer object|`debugLog`|number|
 |`WEB SET OPTION`|`Web debug log`|number|

-Status of the HTTP request log file of the web server (HTTPDebugLog_nn.txt, stored in the "Logs" folder of the application -- nn is the file number).
+Status of the HTTP request log file of the web server ([*HTTPDebugLog_nn.txt*](../Debugging/debugLogFiles.md#httpdebuglogtxt), stored in the "Logs" folder of the application -- nn is the file number).
 It is useful for debugging issues related to the Web server.
 It records each request and each response in raw mode.
 Whole requests, including headers, are logged; optionally, body parts can be logged as well.

 |Value|Constant|Description|
 |---|---|---|
 |0|wdl disable|Web HTTP debug log is disabled|
 |1|wdl enable without body|Web HTTP debug log is enabled without body parts (body size is provided in this case)|
 |3|wdl enable with response body|Web HTTP debug log is enabled with body part in response only|
 |5|wdl enable with request body|Web HTTP debug log is enabled with body part in request only|